atharvaskadam/Practice-Project/README.md

 ## Information About Go

 1. Go Is Not OOP Nor POP Language

- 2. Go (also called Golan or Go Language)is an open source programming language used for general purpose
+2. Go (also called GoLang or Go Language) is an open source programming language used for general purpose

- 3. It is Fast Programing Language

- 3. It is Fast Programing Language
+3. It is a relatively Fast Programing Language